kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   contributes exactly `1` to `allocatedDevices`, not `3`.
-- **AdminAccess skipped**: an AdminAccess allocation against a device does not increment `allocatedDevices`, does not move `shareableSummary.partiallyConsumed`, does not contribute to `shareableSummary.capacity[].consumed`, and does not subtract from any `counterSets[].counters[].available`.
+- **AdminAccess skipped**: an AdminAccess allocation against a device does not increment `allocatedDevices`, does not move `shareableSummary.partiallyAvailableDevices`, does not contribute to `shareableSummary.capacity[].consumed`, and does not subtract from any `counterSets[].counters[].available`.
 - **`unavailableDevices` from taints**: a pool with `M` devices,